 The above graph represents Adobe quarterly revenue by type – Subscription, Product, and Services & Support – starting from fiscal Q1 2002 to the recent quarter.
-Adobe quarterly revenue in Q4 2019 clocked $2,991.95 million – highest-ever till date.
+Adobe quarterly revenue hit an all-time high of $3,091 million in fiscal Q1 2020, globally.
 The growth was primarily driven by subscription services revenue.

 |Source||Adobe Quarterly Reports, Sec Filings|

 Adobe’s quarterly revenue is divided into three categories: Subscription, Product, and Services and support.
 Adobe subscription revenue is comprised of the fees the company charge for the subscription and hosted service offerings, including Creative Cloud, Adobe Experience Cloud and Document Cloud services.
 While Adobe Services and Support revenue is comprised of consulting, training, and maintenance and support, which is related to licensing of the company’s enterprise products.

 The subscription revenue has continuously been increasing since fiscal Q3 2010.
 Adobe’s revenue from Subscription in fiscal Q1 2020 increased a strong 22.56% YoY to $2,825 million ($2.8 billion) – the highest till date.
 Interestingly, Adobe’s Subscription business accounted for a whopping 91.39% of the company’s total revenue for Q1 2020.

 In fiscal Q1 2016, Adobe Subscription revenue crossed $1 billion in revenue, which increased to $2 billion in revenue in fiscal Q3 2018.